Torres Strait Prawn Fishery

 Blue endeavour prawn (Metapenaeus endeavouri)

 Annual catches of blue endeavour prawn were relatively high during the 1990s, averaging more than 1,000 t and peaking at more than 1,500 t in 1999 (Figure 18.4).
-Annual catches have decreased since then, reaching the lowest reported catch of 25 t in 2017.
+Annual catches have decreased since then, reaching the lowest reported catch of 25 t in 2017, but increasing slightly to 84 t in 2018.
 This decline reflects decreasing fishing effort through the 2000s and increased targeting of tiger prawns because of their higher market value (Turnbull & Cocking 2018).

 The most recent stock assessment for blue endeavour prawn was completed in 2009, using data to the end of 2007 (Turnbull et al. 2009).
 This assessment evaluated abundance of cohorts (annual year-classes) of the stock through time, allowing tracking of size-related variability in productivity.

-A deterministic size- and age-structured model with a fixed stock–recruitment steepness value of 0.5 provided an MSY estimate of 1,105 t (90 per cent CI 1,060–1,184 t) and an EMSY estimate of 10,079 nights (90 per cent CI 9,667–10,800 nights).
+A deterministic size- and age-structured model with a fixed stock–recruitment steepness value of 0.5 provided an MSY estimate of 1,105 t (90% CI 1,060–1,184 t) and an EMSY estimate of 10,079 nights (90% CI 9,667–10,800 nights).
 A stochastic size- and age-structured assessment was also run, but this model did not achieve convergence of parameter estimates and was not accepted.
 Similarly, a deterministic model with a fixed steepness of 0.7 did not achieve convergence.
 The biomass estimate from the deterministic model, with steepness fixed at 0.5, was approximately 0.8B0, which is considerably higher than the estimate of 0.43B0 for BMSY.

 Stock status determination

-The stock status classification of blue endeavour prawn in 2017 is based on a comparison of recent catches with estimates of MSY from the 2009 assessment, a comparison of recent fishing effort with estimates of EMSY, and the 2009 estimates of biomass.
-Since 2002, catch has been below the lower 90 per cent CI of estimated MSY (1,060 t), and effort has been below the lower 90 per cent CI of EMSY (9,667 nights).
+The stock status classification of blue endeavour prawn in 2018 is based on a comparison of recent catches with estimates of MSY from the 2009 assessment, a comparison of recent fishing effort with estimates of EMSY, and the 2009 estimates of biomass.
+Since 2002, catch has been below the lower 90% CI of estimated MSY (1,060 t), and effort has been below the lower 90% CI of EMSY (9,667 nights).
 However, uncertainty around the current level of MSY, and therefore EMSY, is increasing with time since the most recent stock assessment in 2009.
 As a result, the stock is classified as uncertain with regard to the level of fishing mortality.